 Bob is a committed lifelong bicyclist.
 He served in the Naval Air and became an environmental planner working at local and state positions, retiring in 2007.
 Bob is a member of the Capital Bicycling Club and volunteers his time on many bicycling related projects.
 He also enjoys recreational bicycling, hiking, XC and telemark skiing, kayaking and travel.

 |Marie Dymkoski, Palouse

 Marie is the Executive Director of the Pullman Chamber of Commerce and very involved with her community.
 She has served on the boards for Washington-Idaho Symphony, Palouse Audubon Society, Viking “Crew” Booster Club, Palouse Community Center, and is currently a co-chair for the Palouse Knowledge Corridor.
 Marie rides regularly with a group of friends around the Palouse, but took her biking to a new level in 2013 when she trained for and completed her first STP.
 She now has her sights set on Ride Around Washington.
 Marie enjoys many outdoor pursuits, including kayaking, hiking and cross-country skiing.

 |Julie A. Gregg, Seattle

 Julie sits on the Board of Directors of her family’s business, Gregg’s Cycles.
-She was Sportworks NW’s VP of their Quick-load Bike Rack Division.
+She now leads marketing for Sportworks, based in Woodinville.
 Her professional life has been dedicated to the bicycle industry including attending the National Bicycle Summit in Washington D.C. lobbying Congressional leaders on behalf of cyclists.
-Julie participates in road & mountain biking, touring & commuting, and racing on the velodrome where she took home a silver medal the 1991 Pan American Games in Cuba.
+Julie participates in road & mountain biking, touring & commuting, and racing on the velodrome where she took home a silver medal in the 1991 Pan American Games in Cuba.
 She also shares her love of the bike with her young son.